PratyushKumarDehury/javascript-interview-questions/README.md

 | 448 | [What is module pattern?](#what-is-module-pattern)
 | 449 | [What is Function Composition?](#what-is-function-composition)
 | 450 | [How to use await outside of async function prior to ES2022?](#how-to-use-await-outside-of-async-function-prior-to-es2022)

+ There are many ways to create objects in javascript as mentioned below:

+   1. **Object literal syntax:**

+      The object literal syntax (or object initializer), is a comma-separated set of name-value pairs wrapped in curly braces.

+      ```javascript
+      var object = {
+           name: "Sudheer",
+           age: 34
+      };

+      Object literal property values can be of any data type, including array, function, and nested object.
+      ```

+      **Note:** This is one of the easiest ways to create an object.